 About The Instructor

-Priscilla A. Kissinger, writing as Priscilla Oliveras, has a Master of Fine Arts in Writing Popular Fiction from Seton Hill University.
+Priscilla Oliveras has a Master of Fine Arts in Writing Popular Fiction from Seton Hill University.
 Her debut novel, His Perfect Partner, is an October 2017 release with Kensington Zebra Shout.
 A long-time active member of Romance Writers of America, she currently serves as the PRO Liaison on the national board.
 She's a four-time Golden Heart finalist and multiple contest winner who writes contemporary romance novels with a Latino flavor.
 Priscilla has lectured on college campuses, presented for local writers groups, penned multiple articles on her craft, and completed five romance novels.
 Sharing her love of the written word and the information she's gleaned over the course of her writing career is one of her greatest passions.